-This bill prohibits the use of biometric identifying technology in schools, with exceptions for specific purposes, including fingerprint identification for logging into digital devices.
+This bill prohibits the use of biometric identifying technology in schools, with exceptions for fingerprint identification for teachers, administrators, and students.

 If you operate a school in New York, you must cease using biometric technology unless it meets specified exceptions or face penalties.